Matt-Cesco/Test-React-Vite/README.md

+# How to run this project

+Clone the repo: git clone 'reponame.git'

+Open the terminal:

+npm install
+npm run dev

+# Considerations

+Although it’s debatable and usually only relevant when using classes (and almost nobody uses classes in JS anymore), I decided to create an interface in each component folder and name it after the component, prefixed with “I”.
+This is the convention I follow, so every interface and every test is stored in the component’s folder.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.